yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Concurrent_Programming.md

 ```
 int main() {
     std::thread t1(hi);     // t1 starts running
-    t1.detach();            // t1 will run freely on its own -- daemon process
+    t1.detach();            // run freely on its own -- daemon process
 }
 ```
 By doing that, we have separated the connection between the main thread and `t1`. `t1` will run freely on its own, which means `t1` becomes a **daemon process**.
 When `t1` is finished because the main thread is no longer connected to the child thread, so the C++ runtime library will be responsible to reclaim the resource of `t1`.
 Some demon processes will continue running until the system shut down.